spences10/blog.scottspence.me/posts/2018/2018-11-30-job-hunt-dev-project/index.md

 It was a friendly hello and something different to what must be very repetitive.

-I used Google analytics's, on the FAQ and the CV to see how much traffic they were getting, the FAQ a lot more than the CV, so, I could glean from that, that the recruiters were getting the answers to their questions without having to pick up the phone.
+I used Google analytics's, on the [FAQ] and the [CV] to see how much traffic they were getting, the [FAQ] a lot more than the [CV], so, I could glean from that, that the recruiters were getting the answers to their questions without having to pick up the phone.
 Win Win, right?

 The stats weren't great however, with a bounce rate of around 3 seconds 😲 you could see the vast majority of recruiters would rather